 Personnel Records of the First World War

 In 2013, we committed to digitizing all of the Canadian Expeditionary Force service files by the 100th anniversary of the end of the First World War.
-We started by removing pins, clips and staples, as well as adhesive, to prepare all 622,290 files for digitization.
-The project is 100% complete; you can consult the Personnel Records of the First World War on our website.
+Mission accomplished!
+After removing pins, clips, staples and adhesive, we were able to digitize all 622,290 files.

 Military-Related Co-Lab challenges

-We have over 90,000 files in our video collection, including both short and full-length features, documentaries and silent films, some dating back to 1897.
+We have over 90,000 files in our video collection, including both short- and full-length features, documentaries, and silent films, some dating back to 1897.
 You can access them with

-If you are looking for a song to mark Remembrance Day, see the section on Songs of the First World War in our Virtual Gramophone.
+If you are looking for a song to mark Remembrance Day, see the military music section of our

-For information on Non-commercial reproduction permission for Library and Archives Canada collection material, please contact
+Non-commercial reproduction permission for Library and Archives Canada collection material, please contact